 While QUIC will arrange multiple events throughout the semester, there will also be NEWTS orientation and Queen’s Law orientation.
 These orientation events will be aimed at new students (freshers, incoming transfer and exchange students) and are the perfect place to make new friends and get to know campus and downtown areas in Kingston.
 Finally, Queen’s Law will also host orientation events specifically tailored for incoming exchange students – I would suggest after visiting QUIC that you go straight to the Law Faculty to check in and make sure you have all the information you need.

-So between settling in and an overload of orientation, be prepared to answer questions like “where are you from?” and “what are you studying?” at least every five minutes that the first couple of days.
+So between settling in and an overload of orientation, be prepared to answer questions like “Where are you from?” and “What are you studying?” at least every five minutes for the first couple of days.
 Oh!
 And names!
 Names you cannot possibly hope to remember, not to mention how to pronounce all of them.
 So don’t worry, it’s almost impossible to not make friends.
-There will be no need for any bad teen film cliché’s where you eat lunch in a bathroom stall on campus (I’ve done this and I feel no shame, it happens we’ve all been there!
+There will be no need for any bad teen film cliché where you eat lunch in a bathroom stall on campus (I’ve done this and I feel no shame, it happens we’ve all been there!
 Right...?)

 Get to know Kingston